ecpeter23/Tour-The-Valley/README.md

 Tour The Valley is a dynamic web application designed to keep the community informed about local events, news, and weather.
 This project leverages AWS services for backend functionalities, including AWS Lambda for serverless computing and AWS database services for event data storage and retrieval.

+## Live Website

+Visit [Tour The Valley](http://tourthevalley.s3-website-us-east-1.amazonaws.com/) to see the application in action.

 ## Project Structure

 The website comprises the following main files and directories: